JRHB314/JRHB314.github.io/LabGuide100.md

 ![](/images/lab100/100-17.png)<br>

-The tab bar have two tabs now, and it should look like:<br>
+The tab bar should have two tabs now; it should look like:<br>

 ![](/images/lab100/100-1-17.5.png)<br>